DraciVik/100DaysOfCode/README.md

 ## Day - 53 - 19.09.2018
 Had a 12 hour trip back home from vacation.
 Today I only managed to read documentation about React

+## Day - 54 - 20.09.2018
+Worked on the React tutorial on the official documentation page

+## Day - 55 - 21.09.2018
+Finished the react tutorial for the tic tac toe game

+## Day - 56 - 22.09.2018
+First day of the KindHack hackaton.
+Working on Vue with bootstrap.
+Never worked with either